Dolly Castro Flaunts Bombshell Curves In Lace Top

 “Beautiful outfit, beautiful woman!
 I LOVE your style, Dolly,” a second fan chimed in.

 “Like seriously, you can rock anything and everything!
-Love it!” one more wrote with a few smiley face emoji.
+Love it!” one more admirer wrote with a few smiley face emoji.